 Our detailed guide on Ambien side effects provides important information about this medication's potential impacts on sleep behavior.

-When Daytime Dieting Backfires: Interestingly, people who are on very strict diets during the day are more at risk.
+Interestingly, people who are on very strict diets during the day are more at risk.
 Your brain's hunger signals can rebound with a vengeance while you sleep, leading to an unconscious binge.
+Research indicates that severe caloric restriction during the day can trigger compensatory nocturnal eating behaviors.
 Understanding the connection between nutrition and sleep can help you maintain a healthier balance.

 Beyond waking up to a messy kitchen, sleep eating can have serious consequences: